nstanger/ouexam/README.md

 Copyright 1999–2012 Nigel Stanger and University of Otago

 This LaTeX2e document class enables the production of University of Otago formatted examination papers.
 It handles all the fiddly layout requirements (such as printing “TURN OVER” at the bottom of every page except the last), and also ensures that the actual number of marks for questions in the examination add up to the expected number of marks.

 Requirements
 ------------

-You will need the verbatim, fontenc, textcomp and lmodern packages in order to use ouexam.
+You will need the `verbatim`, `fontenc`, `textcomp` and `lmodern` packages in order to use `ouexam`.
 These should all come standard with most TeX installations.
-To build the documentation and example files, you will need at least version 1.1 of the listings package, and pdfjam.
+To build the documentation and example files, you will need `graphicx`, `hyperref`, at least version 1.1 of the `listings` package, and the `pdfjam` tool.

 Installing